History of the American Historical Collection

 While it could easily have come under Embassy jurisdiction, Ambassador Cowen wanted the library to have a more permanent, and local organization, “as ambassadors come and go.”

-Acquisitions, donations, and funds were administered by the American Historical Committee.
-The Collection was housed in the U.S. Embassy for many years and later in U.S. government-leased premises, notably the Thomas Jefferson Cultural Center in Makati.
+The AHC was first housed at the U.S. Embassy, then above the Thomas Jefferson Cultural Center in Makati.
 In 1990, a crisis in the life of the Collection was overcome with providential help from the U.S.Library of Congress, which needing space for its own collections, provided financial support for the housing and operation of the library.
 This assistance continued through 1995, at which time U.S. government support for the AHC was terminated.

 With the withdrawal of this support, the American Historical Collection Foundation (AHCF) was created to subsume the American Historical Committee for the purpose of overseeing the Collection and raising funds for its continuation.
 Under a 1995 directive of then U.S. Ambassador John Negroponte, the AHCF inherited the responsibilities of the American Historical Committee.

-In 1995, an agreement by and between the American Association of the Philippines and the Ateneo de Manila University, the Collection is assured of a permanent life in the intellectual heart of the nation which the American helped to create.
+In 1995, through an agreement by and between the AAP and the Ateneo de Manila University, the Collection is assured of a permanent life in the intellectual heart of the nation that the Americans helped to create -- at the Rizal Library of the Ateneo.The Rizal Library is committed to preserve the collection, following the high standards it uses when conserving its own holdings.
+Furthermore, it is committed to facilitate the research of scholars.

 BACK TO TOP |